abmhopkins/STAT112_Exercise_03/03_exercises.md

   20. Below, provide a link to your GitHub page with this set of Weekly Exercises.
 Specifically, if the name of the file is 03_exercises.Rmd, provide a link to the 03_exercises.md file, which is the one that will be most readable on GitHub.

   https://github.com/abmhopkins/STAT112_Exercise_03/blob/main/03_exercises.md

-  (the table outputs in the markdown file are tough to read)

 ## Challenge problem!